 Steel / Flip-flop hub / 700x28C / Weight: 26lb

-The Track Lord Throne fixie bike features a TT-style alloy frame with a carbon fork and indented downtube for reduced wheelbase length.
-On the wheels are Novatec bladed-spoke rims with Novatec fixed hubs and ultra-thin Kenda 700x23c tires.
+The legendary Goon fixie bike features a BlocBoi alloy frame with a Cr-Mo steel fork and indented downtube for reduced wheelbase length.

 - Carbon custom seat post

-- More models from Throne Cycles: Phantom, Terra, The Goon
+- More models from Throne Cycles: Phantom, Terra, Track Lord

 Throne bikes clearly built this machine with the intention of velodrome track racing but have also included a front brake to make it road legal.
 It’s the perfect bike for speed freaks who want a lightweight but affordable track bike.

 Alloy frame & Carbon fork / 4 different designs / 700x23c

 A single speed urban & gravel bike